Dear readers of ADxS.org, please forgive the disruption.

 No change in serotonin transporter mRNA levels

-IFN-α over 4 weeks in monkeys caused a decreased increase in dopamine in the striatum by amphetamines.
+IFN-α over 4 weeks in monkeys caused a reduced increase in dopamine in the striatum due to amphetamines.
 This correlated with anhedonia.

-This striatal dopamine reduction caused by IFN-α was completely reversed by L-dopa,16 suggesting that IFN-α impairs the synthesis of dopamine.
+This IFN-α-induced striatal dopamine reduction was completely reversed by L-dopa,16 suggesting that IFN-α impairs the synthesis of dopamine.

 The ratio of 3,4-dihydroxyphenylacetic acid to dopamine, which increases when unpackaged dopamine is metabolized via monoamine oxidase, remained unchanged, suggesting that IFN-α does not affect dopamine levels via monoamine oxidase.16

-Further, binding of the D2 dopamine receptor was decreased, but not that of the dopamine transporter.17
+Furthermore, the binding of the D2 dopamine receptor was reduced, but not that of the dopamine transporter.17

-MPH showed no effect on fatigue in cancer.181920 Amantadine also showed little effect on fatigue in multiple sclerosis, as did modafinil.
-A very large and comprehensive metastudy of 113 studies with n = 11,525 subjects found no better effect on fatigue in cancer for either amphetamines or drugs overall than for exercise and psychotherapy.
-The metastudy’s supporting material provides a very good overview.212223
+MPH shows no effect on fatigue in cancer.181920 Amantadine also showed only a minor effect on fatigue in multiple sclerosis, as did modafinil.
+A very large and comprehensive meta-study of 113 studies with n = 11,525 subjects found no better effect on fatigue in cancer for either amphetamines or medication than for exercise and psychotherapy.
+The accompanying material of the meta-study provides a very good overview.212223

-An increase in evening cortisol minimum levels correlated significantly with increased depression scores of the MADRS and increased fatigue scores of the MFI and all its subscales (general fatigue, physical fatigue, decreased activity, decreased motivation, mental fatigue)
+An increase in evening cortisol minimums correlated significantly with increased depression scores on the MADRS and increased fatigue scores on the MFI and all its subscales (general fatigue, physical fatigue, decreased activity, decreased motivation, mental fatigue)

 Elevated evening cortisol levels correlated with stress experienced that day26